svensMPG/DetectWindows/README.md

 ## Software description

 **Input**: is a single point cloud file as *.PCD, *.las or *.txt/*.xyz (tested only with unstructured / unorganized point clouds but others might work as well).
-Data needs to be stored in columns of X Y Z [intensity] for each point.
-Intensity is not used in this method.
+Data needs to be stored in columns of X Y Z [intensity][R G B] for each point.
+Intensity and RGB is not used in this method.
 You can easily create your own PCD files from simple TXT / XYZ files be manually adding the header info.
 For this please see the documentation of the PCD file format at: http://pointclouds.org/documentation/tutorials/pcd_file_format.php
-Note that PCD files do not store information about the spatial reference system (SRS), you could however add a comment into the header.
+Note that PCD files do not store information about the spatial reference system (SRS), you could however add a comment into the header and prcesses this by writing your own routines.
 **Units in the input file are assumed to be in meters, not degrees.**

-**Output**: Along the processing chain, certain point clouds are written to disc, such as the hull, the redued input point cloud in PCD format, and so on (this can all be commented out to reduce clutter).
+**Output**: Along the processing chain, certain point clouds are written to disc, such as the (concave) hull, the reduced input point cloud in PCD format, and so on (this can all be commented out to reduce clutter).
 Main outputs are: cloudWithWindows.pcd which contains all points of the contour found of the window found where each point beloing to the same window will have the same ID encoded as RGB values: e.g.
 ```
      X           Y           Z       R G B